pingswept/me30-website/content/logistics/exercises.md

 Now, add a button that switches which direction the motor is going.
 How could a state machine help you implement this feature?

+## 26. Stepper motor set-up (Nov.
+6)

+With one or two partners, set up two working breadboard H-bridges.
+Choose one KB2040 and one stepper motor to use for this exercise.
+Hook up each coil of the stepper motor to one H-bridge.
+Connect one KB2040 digital output pin to each "diagonal" pair of H-bridge corners.
+You'll use four KB2040 output pins in total.
+Control the motor using the code provided here: http://andnowforelectronics.com/notes/kb2040-programming/#stepper-motors

+Note that you will need the adafruit_motor library.
+All CircuitPython libraries for the KB2040 can be downloaded [here](https://circuitpython.org/libraries).
+Download the entire library bundle to your laptop, and then transfer ONLY the libraries you need to your KB2040.

+## 27. More sensors and actuators (Nov.
+6)

+1. **Potentiometer for input; motor speed for output.** Send the voltage output from a potentiometer (knob- or dial-like variable resistor) to an analog input pin on your KB2040.
+Use that varying voltage to vary the speed of a motor. **Extension:** Add a button that switches the direction of the motor (you'll likely need state machine code for this.)

+3. **Ultrasonic distance sensor for input; motor direction for output.** Send the output voltage from a distance sensor to an analog input pin on your KB2040.
+Use that distance signal to trigger whether your motor spins clockwise or counter clockwise.
+You get to decide on the distance threshold for switching directions.

+4. **Pushbutton for input; piezo buzzer for output.** Use a pushbutton to send either 3.3 V or 0 V to a digital input pin on your KB2040.
+Use that button signal to trigger the sound of a buzzer.
+Power the buzzer with PWM.
+Explore different frequency and duty cycle values, and see how that changes the sound of the button.